marcojakob/edu.makery/source/_posts/2012-11-17-javafx-tutorial-addressapp-2.markdown

 1. Open `PersonOverview.fxml` with the Scene Builder.
 2. Select the topmost *AnchorPane* in the Hierarchy.
 3. Open *Code* on the right side and select the `PersonOverviewController` as **controller class**.
-{% img /images/javafx-addressapp/part-2/addressapp01.png %}
+{% img /images/javafx-addressapp/part-2/addressapp02.png %}

 4. Select the TableView and choose under Properties the `personTable` field as **fx:id**.
-{% img /images/javafx-addressapp/part-2/addressapp02.png %}
+{% img /images/javafx-addressapp/part-2/addressapp03.png %}

 5. Do the same for the columns and select `firstNameColumn` and `lastNameColumn` respectively.
 6. For each label in the second column, choose the corresponding **fx:id**.